codeforamerica/cmr-entity-resolution/docs/sources.md

 ### Configuration

-The following options are available for this destination.
+The following options are available for this source.

 | Option | Default | Required | Description               |
 |--------|---------|----------|---------------------------|